ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/spf.md

 You send email from servers your have A or MX records for, but your also have another dedicated email server:

 ```
-v=spf1 a mx -all a:dedicatedmailserver.com -all
+v=spf1 a mx a:dedicatedmailserver.com -all
 ```

 If you use bulk mail services like Mandrill, Mailchimp or others, please do make sure you consult their documentation on SPF records and include all the services you intend to use: